cloudfoundry/uaa/docs/UAA-APIs.rst

 1. There is an optional step in client registration, where a client declares which scopes it will ask for, or alternatively where the Authorization Server can limit the scopes it can ask for.
 The Authorization Server can then check that token requests contain a valid scope (i.e. one of the set provided on registration).

 2. The Resource Servers can each have a unique ID (e.g. a URI).
 And another optional part of a client registration is to provide a set of allowed resource ids for the client in question.
-The Authorization Server binds the allowed resource ids to the token and then provides the information via the ``/check_token`` endpoint, so that a Resource Server can check that its own ID is on the allowed list for the token before serving a resource.
+The Authorization Server binds the allowed resource ids to the token and then provides the information via the ``/check_token`` endpoint (in the ``aud`` claim), so that a Resource Server can check that its own ID is on the allowed list for the token before serving a resource.

 Resource IDs have some of the character of a scope, except that the clients themselves don't need to know about them - it is information exchanged between the Authorization and Resource Servers.
 The examples in this document use a ``scope`` parameter that indicates a resource server, e.g. a Cloud Controller instance.
 This is a suggested usage, but whether it is adopted by the real Cloud Controller is not crucial to the system.
 Similarly any Resource Server that wants to can check the allowed resource IDs if there are any, but it is not mandatory to do so.